Positive Representations of Split Real Simply-laced Quantum Groups: Proof of commutation relations

-\begin{Prop} We have $K_iE_i=q^2E_iK_i$ and $K_iF_i=q^{-2}F_iK_i$. \end{Prop} \begin{proof} For $E_i$, choose $w_0$ of the form $w_{l-1}s_i$.
-Then it is immediate from the expression of the action $E_i$ in \eqref{EE} and $K_i$ in \eqref{KK}.
-For $F_i$ it follows easily from the expression for $F_i$ in \eqref{FF} since it only involves shifting in variables corresponding to root $i$, and $H_i$ acts by $-2$ on those roots. \end{proof}
+\begin{Prop} We have $K_iE_j=q^{a_{ij}}E_jK_i$ and $K_iF_j=q^{-a_{ij}}F_jK_i$. \end{Prop} \begin{proof} For $E_j$, choose $\bii$ such that $i_N=j$.
+Then it is immediate from the expression of the action $E_j$ in \eqref{EE} and $K_i$ in \eqref{KK}.
+For $F_j$ it follows easily from the expression in \eqref{FF} since the only momentum operator appearing in the expression is $p_k$ with $i_k=j$, while $K_i$ has the exponential of $a_{i,j}u_k$. \end{proof}

-\begin{Prop} We have $[E_i,E_j]=[F_i,F_j]=0$ if the roots $\a_i$ and $\a_j$ are not adjacent. \end{Prop} \begin{proof} The case for $E_i$ follows by choosing $w_0$ of the form $w_{l-2}s_is_j$.
-The case for $F_i$ follows immediately from its expression in Prop \ref{F}, since the shifting of the variables do not appear in one another. \end{proof} \begin{Prop} We have the Serre relations for $E_i$. \end{Prop} \begin{proof} We choose $w_0$ of the form $w_{l-3}s_is_js_i$.
-This is possible because $l(w_{l-3})=l(w)-l(s_is_js_i)=l-3$.
-Now the action of $E_i$ and $E_j$ only depends on the first 3 variables, hence it follows immediately from the corresponding reduced expression for $w_0$ in the type $A_2$ case which is easy to check. \end{proof}
+\begin{Prop} We have $[E_i,E_j]=[F_i,F_j]=0$ if $a_{ij}=0$. \end{Prop} \begin{proof} The case for $E_i$ follows by choosing the reduced word of the form $\bii=(...,i,j)$. (i.e. the reduced expression of $w_0$ is of the form $w_0=w_{N-2}s_is_j$, where $w_{N-2}:=w_0s_js_i\in W$ is necessarily of length $N-2$).
+The case for $F_i$ follows immediately from its expression in Definition \ref{F}, since the shiftings of the variables do not appear in one another. \end{proof} \begin{Prop} We have the Serre relations for $E_i$. \end{Prop} \begin{proof} Let $a_{ij}=-1$.
+We choose the reduced word of the form $\bii=(...,i,j,i)$. (i.e. the reduced expression of $w_0$ is of the form $w_{N-3}s_is_js_i\in W$ where $w_{N-3}:=w_0s_is_js_i$ is necessarily of length $N-3$).
+Now the action of $E_i$ and $E_j$ only depends on the first three variables, hence it follows immediately from the corresponding reduced expression for $w_0$ in the type-$A_2$ case which is easy to check. \end{proof}